Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport

-We study propagation of an excitation in an 1D array of $N=400$ perpendicularly polarized atoms with interatomic distance $d=\lambda_0/4$.
-The case of parallel polarization, analyzed in detail in \cref{app:Simulation_Transport}, yields broadly similar results, but some qualitative differences due to the different features of the dispersion relation $J_p$ discussed in \cref{app:Polaron-Polariton_1D}.
+We study propagation of an excitation in a 1D array of $N=400$ perpendicularly polarized atoms with interatomic distance $d=\lambda_0/4$.
+To avoid boundary effects, we initialize a Gaussian wave packet centered in the middle of the array.
 In Fig.~\ref{fig:Transport_1D_perpendicular}(a), we plot the probability distribution of the spin excitation as a function of time, normalized by the probability of the excitation remaining in the system,

 The left and right panels show $P(x_j,t)$ at two points in time as a function of the trap frequency $\nu/\gamma_0$ and of the position $x_j=j d$.
-We identify two distinct dynamical regimes.
-In the first regime, propagation remains robust and closely resembles the pinned-atom case, while the phonon population grows slowly and stays small over the entire simulation time.
-In the second regime, the phonon population increases quickly, thereby restricting the validity of our simulations to short times.
+We identify two distinct dynamical regimes: For $\nu / \gamma_0 \gtrsim 0.1$, propagation remains robust and closely resembles the pinned-atom case.
+In contrast, when $\nu / \gamma_0 \lesssim 0.1$, propagation is suppressed and a backward-moving component appears.
+As we explain in the following, robust transport coincides with the regime in which resonant phonon scattering is weak, while the suppression of transport at lower trap frequencies originates from strong resonant phonon scattering.

+To elucidate this connection, we plot the different contributions to the polaron-polariton damping rate in Fig.~\ref{fig:Transport_1D_perpendicular}(b).
+Specifically, we show the decay of the bare polariton component $\Gamma_p$ (blue circles) obtained by fitting the decay of population in the zero-phonon sector (see Appendix~\ref{app:Simulation_Transport} for details on the fitting procedure), the rate of radiative decay $\Gamma_\text{rad}$ (orange squares) extracted from the norm decay of the state $\norm{\ket{\psi(t)}}^2$, and the rate of resonant phonon scattering $\Gamma_\text{ph} \equiv \Gamma_p - \Gamma_\text{rad}$ (green diamonds).
+The latter quantity corresponds to the rate of resonant scattering as defined in Eq.~\eqref{eq:Sigma_two_terms}.
+We find good agreement between the numerical results and the corresponding predictions for a polaron-polariton with quasi-momentum $k_s$ based on Eqs.~\eqref{eq:second_order_energy_D_dimension}, \eqref{eq:main_Self_Energy_1D_res} and~\eqref{eq:main_Self_Energy_1D_offres}.